RndUsername/Home-DMS/README.md

 - [ ] improve tag workflow
 - [ ] optimize for desktop
 - [ ] support scanners to directly import images
-- [ ] show comressed images instead of original
+- [ ] show compressed images instead of original

 ## Why not Paperless-NGX, Docspell, Papermerge, ...
 Currently the answer to the question, why you should use Home-DMS instead of any alternative DMS is: **Don't**.

-But if your not really happy with any existing solution, you should keep an eye on Home-DMS.
+But if you are not really happy with any existing solution, you should keep an eye on Home-DMS.
 As a very new project, it relies on your feedback to become the DMS you want.

 The goals, which Home-DMS currently strives for are:
 - Best in class UX: A modern UI that is aproachable to non-technical people.